Ok, you’ve heard how effective explainer videos are, so you’re thinking about developing one to include in your marketing strategy.

 So, to help you with that, here are some crucial elements you should pay attention to when looking for the best provider available:

 Most people are surprised when they first find out how much an animated video ad costs.
-But now you know how many talented people and hundreds of hours of work it takes creating high-quality, beautifully designed pieces.
+But now you know how many talented people and hundreds of hours of work it takes to create high-quality, beautifully designed pieces.

 You also learned that explainer video costs might vary according to the style you choose – Marketing video production costs for developing a 3D video are much higher than for 2D digital animation, for example.